MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 And that's it, now you can repeat this process as much as you like.

+You can look at the full source code of the final files [here]( If you want to look at the raw Markdown file, you want find that [here](

-Bonus-Info: If you for some reason need to pass data from one model to the other you can also use the structs for that.
+Bonus-Info: If you for some reason need to pass data from one model to the other you can also use the signaling structs for that.

 <hr>